M66B/FairEmail/docs/FAQ-it-rIT.md

 <br />

 <a name="faq15"></a>
-**(15) Perché il testo del messaggio continua a caricare?**
+**(15) Why does the message text keep loading?**

 The message header and message body are fetched separately from the server.
-Il testo del messaggio di messaggi più grandi non viene pre-recuperato su connessioni misurate e sarà recuperato su domanda all'espansione di un messaggio.
+The message text of larger messages is not being pre-fetched on metered connections and will be fetched on demand on expanding a message.
 The message text will keep loading if there is no connection to the account, see also the next question, or if there other operations, like synchronizing messages, are being executed.

 You can check the account and folder list for the account and folder state (see the legend for the meaning of the icons) and the operation list accessible via the main navigation menu for pending operations (see [this FAQ](#user-content-faq3) for the meaning of the operations).

-Se FairEmail si sta bloccando a causa di problemi di connettività pregressa, sei pregato di vedere [questa FAQ](#user-content-faq123), puoi forzare la sincronizzazione tramite il menu a tre puntini.
+If FairEmail is holding off because of prior connectivity issues, please see [this FAQ](#user-content-faq123), you can force synchronization via the three dots menu.

-Nelle impostazioni di ricezione puoi impostare la dimensione massima per scaricare automaticamente i messaggi su connessioni misurate.
+In the receive settings you can set the maximum size for automatically downloading of messages on metered connections.

-Le connessioni mobili sono quasi sempre misurate e anche alcuni hotspot Wi-Fi (pagati).
+Mobile connections are almost always metered and some (paid) Wi-Fi hotspots are too.

 <br />

 <a name="faq16"></a>
-**(16) Perché i messaggi non sono sincronizzati?**
+**(16) Why are messages not being synchronized?**

 Possible causes of messages not being synchronized (sent or received) are: